 AAA Editor Notes

 Koreshan State Historic Site, US 41 at Corkscrew Rd. on the banks of the Estero River, was the site of the religious community established in 1894 when Cyrus Reed Teed and his followers, members of the Koreshan Unity, arrived from Chicago.
 Restored historical buildings and gardens occupy the site.
-Camping and canoe rentals are available; reservations are recommended.
+Camping and canoe and kayak rentals are available; reservations are recommended.
 Activities and campfire programs (for campers) are offered seasonally.
 Special events also are held seasonally.

 Insect repellent is recommended.